Mecharonix/858D-Hot-Air-Station-Flat-Wall-Mounted-Case/README.md

 | Filament of choice | 172g |

 For all you people coming from hackclub, please watch the [video](https://github.com/Mecharonix/858D-Hot-Air-Station-Flat-Wall-Mounted-Case#:~:text=You%20can%20watch-,this,-YouTube%20video%20to) for judging this thing because im not too good at descriptions especially in .md

+## AI Usage Declaration:

+I have not used AI to help me with anything other than the production of the video thumbnail which has nothing to do with the project itself.